ChatGPT read the internet. A $5,000 consultant just wants to keep you booking. We've read the files.

 “The letter is dated August 4, 1962.
 The word ‘recieved’ is misspelled in my grandmother's otherwise impeccable hand, and for forty years no one corrected it.”

-The corpus is the product.
+The archive is the product.

 Priced so you can't lose.